espressif/esp-dev-kits/docs/en/esp32-c5-devkitc-1/user_guide_v1.1.rst

 =======================
-ESP32-C5-DevKitC-1 v1.2
+ESP32-C5-DevKitC-1 v1.1
 =======================

 :link_to_translation:`zh_CN:[中文]`

-Older version: :doc:`user_guide_v1.1`
+Latest version: :doc:`user_guide`

 This user guide will help you get started with ESP32-C5-DevKitC-1 and will also provide more in-depth information.

-The ESP32-C5-DevKitC-1 is an entry-level development board based on the general-purpose module `ESP32-C5-WROOM-1(U) <https://www.espressif.com/sites/default/files/documentation/esp32-c5-wroom-1_wroom-1u_datasheet_en.pdf>`_.
+The ESP32-C5-DevKitC-1 is an entry-level development board based on the general-purpose module ESP32-C5-WROOM-1.
 This board integrates complete Wi-Fi, Bluetooth (LE), Zigbee, and Thread functions.

+..
+ESP32-C5-DevKitC-1 is an entry-level development board with a 8 MB SPI flash `ESP32-C5-WROOM-1 <https://www.espressif.com/sites/default/files/documentation/esp32-c5-wroom-1_datasheet_cn.pdf>`_.
+This board integrates complete Wi-Fi, Bluetooth LE, Zigbee, and Thread functions.

 Most of the I/O pins are broken out to the pin headers on both sides for easy interfacing.
 Developers can either connect peripherals with jumper wires or mount ESP32-C5-DevKitC-1 on a breadboard.